SBoudrias/Inquirer.js/README.md

 Choices marked as `{ checked: true }` will be checked by default.

 Choices who're property `disabled` is truthy will be unselectable.
 If `disabled` is a string, then the string will be outputed next to the disabled choice, otherwise it'll default to `"Disabled"`.
+The `disabled` property can also be a synchronous function receiving the current answers as argument and returning a boolean or a string.

 ![Checkbox prompt](https://dl.dropboxusercontent.com/u/59696254/inquirer/checkbox-prompt.png)